Christian McBride

-Christian McBride (born May 31, 1972) is an American jazz bassist, composer and arranger.
-He has appeared on more than 300 recordings as a sideman, and is an eight-time Grammy Award winner.
+Christian McBride (born May 31, 1972) is an American jazz bassist, composer, and arranger.
+He has appeared on more than 400 recordings as a sideman, and is a nine-time Grammy Award winner.

-McBride has performed and recorded with a number of jazz musicians and ensembles, including Freddie Hubbard, McCoy Tyner, Herbie Hancock, Pat Metheny, Joe Henderson, Diana Krall, Roy Haynes, Chick Corea, Wynton Marsalis, Eddie Palmieri, Joshua Redman, and Ray Brown's "SuperBass" with John Clayton, as well as with pop, hip-hop, soul and classical musicians like Sting, Paul McCartney, Celine Dion, Isaac Hayes, The Roots, Queen Latifah, Kathleen Battle, Renee Fleming, Carly Simon, Bruce Hornsby, and James Brown.
+McBride has performed and recorded with a number of jazz musicians and ensembles, including Freddie Hubbard, McCoy Tyner, Herbie Hancock, Pat Metheny, Joe Henderson, Diana Krall, Roy Haynes, Chick Corea, Wynton Marsalis, Eddie Palmieri, Joshua Redman, and Ray Brown's "SuperBass" with John Clayton, as well as with pop, hip-hop, soul, and classical musicians like Sting, Paul McCartney, Celine Dion, Isaac Hayes, The Roots, Queen Latifah, Kathleen Battle, Renee Fleming, Carly Simon, Bruce Hornsby, and James Brown.

 Early life

 McBride was born in Philadelphia on May 31, 1972.
 After starting on bass guitar, McBride switched to double bass.
-He is a graduate of the Philadelphia High School for Creative and Performing Arts, and studied at the Juilliard School.
+He is a graduate of the Philadelphia High School for Creative and Performing Arts and studied at the Juilliard School.